 The Security Follows the Debt

 Loans change hands.
-Banks sell mortgages to other institutions, investors purchase pools of debt, and lenders assign individual notes as part of routine business.
-This statute makes sure the deed of trust travels with the loan automatically, without the need for a separate transfer of the security interest.
+Banks sell mortgages to other institutions.
+Investors purchase pools of debt.
+Lenders assign individual notes as part of routine business.
+This statute makes sure the deed of trust travels with the loan automatically.
+There is no need for a separate transfer of the security interest in the real property.

 The transfer of any contract or contracts secured by a trust deed shall operate as a transfer of the security for such contract or contracts.

 A.R.S. § 33-817This is a practical safeguard.
-Without this rule, a lender who purchased a loan might find itself holding a promissory note with no enforceable lien on the property.
-The borrower could argue that the deed of trust stayed with the original lender.
+Without this rule, a lender who purchased a loan might hold a promissory note with no enforceable lien.
+The borrower could argue that legal title to the deed of trust stayed with the original lender.
 This statute eliminates that argument entirely.
+It is how deeds of trust work in Arizona.

 Why This Matters for Property Owners